 This commentary has relevance to cartridge selection in general (by no means limited to Lyra).
 My post follows.

 In general, I try to stay out of these “which is best” conversations.
-Of course, this ends up being a “horses for courses” sort of discussion, and peoples’ cartridge selection will naturally be scattered all all over the spectrum.
+If reason prevails, this ends up being a “horses for courses” sort of discussion, and peoples’ cartridge selection will naturally be scattered all all over the spectrum.

 Cartridges and speakers are the biggest challenge to the audio engineer.
 Both are electro-mechanical devices, with two key challenges being the design of a linear motor, and moving parts with minimal resonance.